The Most Common Bacteria in Healthcare Associated Infections

 17. Staphylococcus aureus (Staph)

-people with underlying health conditions (such as HIV/AIDS, cancer, respiratory illness), patients who are currently or have recently been hospitalized, patients using invasive devices (urinary catheters, feeding tubes, IV catheters)
+Who’s at risk: people with underlying health conditions (such as HIV/AIDS, cancer, respiratory illness), patients who are currently or have recently been hospitalized, patients using invasive devices (urinary catheters, feeding tubes, IV catheters)

 Transmission: improper hygiene